Stochastic Primal-Dual Three Operator Splitting Algorithm with Extension to Equivariant Regularization-by-Denoising: Abstract

 \section{Abstract}

-In this work we propose a stochastic primal-dual preconditioned three-operator splitting algorithm for solving a class of convex three-composite optimization problems.
+In this work we propose a stochastic primal-dual three-operator splitting algorithm (TOS-SPDHG) for solving a class of convex three-composite optimization problems.
 Our proposed scheme is a direct three-operator splitting extension of the SPDHG algorithm [Chambolle et al. 2018].
 We provide theoretical convergence analysis showing ergodic $O(1/K)$ convergence rate, and demonstrate the effectiveness of our approach in imaging inverse problems.
+Moreover, we further propose TOS-SPDHG-RED and TOS-SPDHG-eRED which utilizes the regularization-by-denoising (RED) framework to leverage pretrained deep denoising networks as image priors for improved reconstruction.